justahuman1/justahuman1/README.md

 ## Distributed Systems Storage Engineer | Exabyte-Scale Object Storage

 Welcome to my GitHub!
-I'm passionate about building and scaling distributed storage systems that push the boundaries of what's possible.
-Currently, I engineer and optimize exabyte-scale object storage platforms—solving performance puzzles, scaling for the impossible, and debugging the sort of complex multi-network systems that keep most folks up at night (I sleep just fine, promise).
+I'm passionate about building and scaling distributed storage systems that push the boundaries of modern hardware.
+Currently, I engineer and optimize exabyte-scale object storage platforms—solving performance puzzles, scaling for exabytes, and debugging the sort of complex multi-network systems that sometimes keeps me up at night.

 ### 🚀 What I Do